Azure-Samples/digital-twins-samples-csharp/device-connectivity/readme.md

 1. `ManagementApiUrl`
 2. `SasToken`

+//TODO Add the SAS Token
-> Note: You must have already generated a SAS Token using the Keystore API.
+> Note: You must have already generated a SAS Token using the [Key Store]() API.

 To generate a valid token: